otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-git-javascript-1/README.md

 $ node week-01-git-javascript.js
 Hello, World!
 ```

-> Note: You are encouraged to complete all of the tasks.
-However, if you are short on time, focus on completing as many tasks as you can.

 Learning to use AI tools is an important skill.
 While AI tools are powerful, you must be aware of the following: